DNNLikelihood/DNNLikelihood/README.md

 # DNNLikelihood
-Code used in the paper 1911.xxxx
+Code and results for the paper 1911.xxxx